-The Thomas Bay THA will be open to common property purse seine and troll fisheries beginning Sunday, June 21, 2020.
-Purse seine openings will occur on Sundays and Thursdays and troll openings will occur on days not open to purse seining through Saturday, August 8, 2020.
-Details of the 2020 Thomas Bay THA fishing area and schedule were included in an ADF&G advisory announcement on April 15, 2020.
+The Thomas Bay THA will be open to common property purse seine and troll fisheries beginning Sunday, June 20, 2021.
+No cost recovery is planned in 2021.
+Purse seine openings will occur on Sundays and Thursdays and troll openings will occur on days not open to purse seining through Saturday, August 7, 2021.
+Details of the 2021 Thomas Bay THA fishing schedule and area were announced in a separate ADF&G advisory announcement released on April 15, 2021.

-NSRAA is expecting a total run of 222,000 chum salmon (Table 4).
+NSRAA is expecting a total run of 132,000 chum salmon (Table 5).
 A portion of the run will be harvested in common property fisheries in Chatham Strait and Frederick Sound.
+Cost recovery operations are not expected in Thomas Bay THA in 2021.